-Before dividing property, a couple must determine whether either spouse owns any of the property separately.
-Separate, or “non-marital,” property is not subject to division in divorce.
-Property is separate if one spouse owned it before marriage or acquired it during marriage as a gift (not including gifts from the other spouse) or by inheritance.
+Before dividing property in a divorce, a couple must determine whether either spouse owns any of the property separately.
+Separate (or nonmarital) property is generally not subject to division in a Florida divorce.
+Property is considered separate if one spouse owned before the marriage or acquired it during the marriage as a gift (not including gifts from the other spouse) or an inheritance.
 Separate property also includes:

 Unless a couple has a valid written agreement stating otherwise, marital property in Florida includes all assets and debts either spouse acquires during the marriage.
-It doesn’t matter if the property or debt is titled jointly or is only in one spouse's name.
-For example, if your spouse opens a credit card account and your name is not on it, you are still jointly responsible for the charges on the card, even if your spouse did all the spending (unless a court finds that your spouse wasted assets, for example, if the spending was reckless - see discussion below).
+Spousal rights in Florida allow spouses to share marital assets and debts, even if the property or debt is titled only in one spouse's name.
+For example, if your spouse opens a credit card account and your name is not on it, you are still jointly responsible for the charges on the card, even if your spouse did all the spending (unless a court finds that your spouse wasted assets or hid the account from you).

 A spouse can change separate property into marital property (essentially making a gift of separate property to the other spouse) by changing the title into a form of joint ownership.
+This is called a transmutation of property.
 A Florida court will presume that any property a couple owns as "tenants by the entireties" is marital property, even if one spouse acquired the property separately before marriage.
 Convincing a court to treat such property as separate will be difficult, if not impossible.

 The increase in value of separate property during the marriage is also marital property if it resulted from the contribution of marital funds or the active efforts of either spouse.
 This includes efforts such as maintaining a home, or working in a business.